mmlacak/crochess/docs/source/organization.rst

 Each chessboard holds a board for pieces and the other one for tags.
 Initial setups for those are in :c:`cc_setup_board` and :c:`cc_setup_tags` files.

 Parsers for user notation are in :c:`cc_parse_move`, :c:`cc_parse_ply`, :c:`cc_parse_step`,
 :c:`cc_parse_side_effect`.
 Parsed notation is stored in :c:`cc_parsed_move`, :c:`cc_parsed_ply`, :c:`cc_parsed_step`,
 :c:`cc_parsed_side_effect`.
 Parser messages are located in :c:`cc_parse_msg` files.

+Game (i.e. its status, current chessboard, and list of moves played so far) can be found in :c:`game` files.

 House-keepers, conveniences are in: